barayuda/ReactNative-Tutor/README.md

 It is for containing the Android-related code to bootstrap the app for android devices.
 Since we are using expo-cli, we will not see the folder in our starter project.

 #### App Registry
 AppRegistory is the Js entry point to run a React Native Application.
 App Component or any other root component in the app should register by using <b>AppRegistry.registerComponent</b> such that the native system can load the bundle of the app and run the app by starting the <b>AppRegistory.runApplication()</b> method.
+Again, Expo handles this for us.

 ### Run The App